petdance/bobby-tables/s/adodotnet.md

 [**data providers**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/data-providers)),
 the strategy is the same across all data providers and across all .NET supported languages.

-Placeholder syntax, and the method used to bind parameter values to the placeholders, can vary between providers.
-See [below](#placeholder-syntax-and-binding-parameter-values-to-placeholders) for more details.
+Placeholder syntax, and the method used to bind parameter values to the placeholders, [can vary between providers](#placeholder-syntax-and-binding-parameter-values-to-placeholders).

-For avoiding SQL injection in [Entity Frameowk](adodotnet_ef) or [other ADO.NET ORMs](adodotnet_orm), see the appropriate pages.
+For avoiding SQL injection in [Entity Framework](adodotnet_ef) or [other ADO.NET ORMs](adodotnet_orm), see the appropriate pages.

 Commands and their uses
 ===